-Standard: A Certified Company shall establish a portal for the receipt of Consumer Complaints and inquiries on CFPB's consumer complaint system and respond to all complaints or inquiries received according to CFPB's prescribed guidelines.
+A Certified Company shall:

+- (a) Register with the CFPB for the receipt of Consumer Complaints, disputes, and inquiries filed with the bureau concerning the company and/or the company's consumer accounts; and - (b) Timely respond to all such complaints, disputes, or inquiries in accordance with the CFPB's prescribed guidelines.

-The Auditor shall review the publicly accessible information and data that is published on the CFPB website to verify whether a Certified Company is conforming to the standard and report their findings.
+The Auditor shall review the publicly accessible information and data that is published on the CFPB website to verify whether the Certified Company is conforming to the standard and report their findings.